Deck building topics for durable deck construction:

 6) Always use Diamond lath around your Deck to keep out visitors: less than being about durability and more about quality of life, having raccoons or skunks set up a homestead under your deck is no fun; screwing diamond lath to the back of the deck joists and burying it should dissuade most animals.

 7) Top Tip for Successfully Staining Decks: if you are doing this in the autumn or the spring, first check the weather and the drying time of the stain.
 Written on the can should be the functional temperature range for application as well as how long it will take to dry.
 Make sure the weather isn't predicted to go below the recommended temperature within the listed drying time.
+Our preference for a brand new cedar deck is for a natural wood finishing oil for decks & floors that's non-toxic, see here for details - or if refinishing a deck or using reclaimed timber, we've succesfully used this cleaning, lightening and staining system for older wood decks - in particular, check out the how-to video.

 8) Choose Your Deck's Wood Grain Carefully: if you work with the growth rings of the wood facing up in a convex (rather than concave) direction, the grain will in theory repel water from the surface rather than create a cup that will withhold water.
 Shedding water is the key to extending deck life.